 Winterton beach cafe is situated high on the dunes with inside and outdoor seating overlooking the sea, offering tasty snacks, hot and cold drinks and icecreams.
 The Dunes Cafe has provided some cosy cabins to sit inside with your dogs after a walk on a cold or wet day.

 The village is characterized by its many pretty pastel coloured cottages,and back lanes waiting to be explored!

 A short walk along the valley, dunes or beach will bring you to the neighbouring village of Hemsby.
-The Kingsway precinct in the village centre includes a new Co-op shop, (was Spar), chemist, hairdressers and Chinese takeaway .This is also the main location for buses, into Martham in one direction, and Great Yarmouth and Lowestoft going south.
+The Kingsway precinct in the village centre includes a new Co-op shop, (was Spar), chemist, hairdressers and Chinese takeaway .This is also the main location for buses, north to Martham in one direction, and Great Yarmouth and Lowestoft going south.